 - We believe this project can achieve a number of shared objectives and benefits for the community including the creation of a TTC/GO Transit Hub on the site which would benefit the local community for generations to come, with faster, more frequent, sustainable transit connections within Toronto and to the wider region.

 - A complete, mixed-use community will attract investment, supply new homes and provide a wide range of retail and amenities.
 Mixed-use communities supported by transit infrastructure can create animated, attractive, and safe communities.

 - The previous land use designation and existing zoning permits low-density, traditional employment uses such as manufacturing, warehousing and distribution, offices, research and development facilities that do not reflect today’s real estate market realities for the property.

-- Former Official Plan permissions were not consistent with First Capital’s aspirations and did not permit a diverse mix of transit-supportive uses and densities that would help support the integration of public transit on the site.
+- Former Official Plan permissions were not consistent with our aspirations and did not permit a diverse mix of transit-supportive uses and densities that would help support the integration of public transit on the site.

-- The approved land use conversion will allow First Capital Project Team to build a vibrant complete community and a new heart for Humber Bay Shores.
+- The approved land use conversion will allow the project team to build a vibrant complete community and a new heart for Humber Bay Shores.